merci-libre/shred-rs/README.md

 Report all bugs inside of issues.

 ## Notable improvements and trade-offs
+### TO-DO's
 -  Intensive CPU utilization (Wouldn't run this on an old microcontroller, but my Rasp Pi did fine when running this...)
 -  No file-renaming on removal (To be added)
+-  Missing key features (advanced file removal, byte sourcing from external files, file permissions, etc)

 These features are planned to be adjusted or added with future optimizations and versions.

+### Improvements
+- 1.92x faster than the original (from my testing, this may vary from machine to machine)
+- Multithreading and concurrent process handling.

+and more to come!

 ## Philosophy and Mission